doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Shared dependencies folder**:

 - **Runtime directory**: We don't load resources assemblies in memory but we store them in the runtime directory to be found by the Resource Manager.
-This by using this relaive path `{locale}/{project}.resources.dll`, as `dotnet build` or `dotnet publish` do.
+This by using this relative path `{locale}/{project}.resources.dll`, as `dotnet build` or `dotnet publish` do.